 Driving in Eindhoven

-As Eindhoven is a compact city, owning a car to get around is not a necessity.
-In fact, it's often a hindrance and finding parking can prove a challenge.
-That said, parking is relatively cheap in Eindhoven compared to other Dutch cities, and renting or owning a car can prove helpful for expats who want greater freedom to travel around the country.
+As Eindhoven is a compact city, a car is not a necessity.
+In fact, car ownership is often a hindrance, as finding parking can prove a challenge.
+Be that as it may, parking is relatively cheap in Eindhoven compared to other Dutch cities, and a vehicle can be a fantastic resource for expats who want to explore further afield.

-Expats who do wish to drive in Eindhoven should note that they can use their foreign driving license for up to 185 days.
-Expats staying longer must apply for a local licence, while those from EU countries can continue using their licence until it expires.
+Expats who wish to drive in Eindhoven should note that they can use their foreign driving licence for up to 185 days.
+Expats from non-EU countries staying longer must apply for a local licence, while those from EU countries can continue using their licence until it expires.
 Nationals from countries with agreements with the Netherlands can simply exchange their driving licences for a Dutch licence through their local municipality and the Rijksdienst voor het Wegverkeer (RDW).

 Cycling in Eindhoven

 As is the case in most Dutch cities, Eindhoven has an extensive network of cycle paths.
-Cycling is often the easiest and cheapest way to get around.
-It’s possible to hire bikes at bike shops dotted around the city.
+Cycling is typically the easiest and cheapest way to get around.
+It’s possible to hire bicycles at bike shops dotted around the city.

-While life here is relatively safe, bicycle theft is an unfortunate reality in Eindhoven.
-Expats should always ensure their bike is securely fastened with a lock – preferably two – when parked in the street.
+While life in Eindhoven is relatively safe, bicycle theft is an unfortunate reality here.
+Expats should always ensure their bike is secured with a lock – preferably two – when parked in the street.

 Walking in Eindhoven

-One of the simplest ways of getting around is by walking.
-Eindhoven's city centre is walkable and easy to explore on foot.
-New arrivals often find walking helpful in initially orientating themselves in their host city.
-Expats looking for accommodation should always first search in areas walking-distance from their work or school.
+One of the simplest ways of travelling in Eindhoven is walking.
+The city centre is walkable and easy to navigate on foot.
+New arrivals frequently find walking helpful in orientating themselves in their host city.
+Expats looking for accommodation should search the areas and suburbs in walking distance from their work or school.